lautiamkok/Advanced-Vue.js-Web-Development/README.md

 ## Course Overview

-A practical hands-on guide for creating single-page applications (SPAs) and server-side rendering (SSR) applications using Composition API from Vue.js 3.
-In this course, you will learn to create routes, pages, layouts, components, composables, middleware, and Vuex stores in your Vue applications.
-You will also learn to mock data using Markdown documents and a REST API for your Vue.js applications; integrate your Vue.js projects with Windi CSS and Less CSS preprocessor; handle static and dynamic assets such as images and fonts; create a shopping cart system using Vuex; handle and validate forms.
-And lastly, you will learn to migrate to Nuxt 3 with Composition API from Vue.js 3, as well as using Vue.js 3 for WordPress and Vite SSR for creating Vue.js 3 SSR applications.
+A practical hands-on guide for creating single-page applications (SPAs), server-side rendering (SSR) applications, and universal applications using Composition API from Vue.js 3.
+In this course, you will learn to create routes, pages, layouts, components, composables, middleware, plugins, utils, and Pinia stores in your Vue applications.
+You will also learn to integrate your Vue.js projects with Windi CSS and Less CSS preprocessor; handle static and dynamic assets such as images and fonts; create a data-persistent shopping cart system using Pinia; validate forms and handle errors in your Vue.js applications.
+And lastly, you will learn to migrate to Nuxt.js 3 with Composition API from Vue.js 3, as well as using Vue.js 3 for WordPress and Vite SSR for creating Vue.js 3 SSR applications.

 ## Takeaway Skills

-* Create Vue.js applications using Vue CLI and Vite
+* Create Vue.js SPAs and SSR applications using Vite

 * Create routes, pages, and layouts with Vue Router

-* Create dynamic layouts with Vue Router, Mitt, and Vuex
+* Create dynamic layouts with Vue Router, middleware, and dynamic components

-* Create a shopping cart system with Vuex
+* Create a data-persistent shopping cart system with Pinia

 * Lazy-load components and images

 * Auto-generate application routes from the file system

-* Auto-import components, composables, and APIs on-demand
+* Auto-import components, composables, utils, and APIs on-demand

-* Mock data and a REST API with Markdown documents

 * Use Windi CSS and Less in Vue.js applications

-* Handle static and dynamic assets
+* Handle static and dynamic assets with composables and plugins

+* Create custom form inputs with `v-model`

+* Validate forms with Vuelidate

 * Create Vue.js applications for WordPress